kollin-brandenburg/ICS_HCM/LabGuide200.md

 **1.1** Go to the cloud dashboard page -> click on "Integration" service.
 Ex: Ex: https://myservices.us2.oraclecloud.com/mycloud/faces/dashboard.jspx

+Every domain will have FTP server associated with it.
+We will use this FTP server to host our files.

 ![](images/200/image086.png)

 **1.2** Check the Additional Information.
 The Ftp server details are given.